victor-aguilars/git-commit-animations/README.md

 ## Features

 - **Automatic Detection**: Triggers automatically when you make a Git commit
-- **Dark Souls Theme**: The iconic "YOU DIED" screen with dramatic red text and fade animations
+- **Multiple Themes**: Choose from handpicked selection of themes
+- **Custom Text**: Override the default text with your own message (e.g., "CHANGES COMMITTED")
-- **Customizable**: Configure animation duration and enable/disable the extension
+- **Fully Customizable**: Configure theme, text, animation duration, and enable/disable
 - **Test Command**: Manually trigger the animation for testing

 ## Installation